How Can Colloidal Silver Be Tested for Silver Content?

 A member of the Colloidal Silver Secrets Community on Facebook recently posted the following question and comment:

 “How can colloidal silver be tested for content?
-Like all other substance that don’t come from a pharmacy by way of a doctor, usage of colloidal silver is a topic that brings up many questions, looks, smirks, smiles, laughs, etc. I have used it for specific problems and have no complaints whatsoever!”
+Like all other substances that don’t come from a pharmacy by way of a doctor, usage of colloidal silver is a topic that brings up many questions, looks, smirks, smiles, laughs, etc. I have used it for specific problems and have no complaints whatsoever!”

 My answer: That’s kind of like asking “How can my Vitamin C be tested for content?” or “How can my fish oil be tested for content?”